dawelab/Centromere_Engineering/README.md

 ## **Languages**: R, Bash.

 *Code: All scripts and analysis pipelines are available in this repository.
+Some other codes are included here for pre-analysis but not used in the analysis for the paper. e.g. (1.
+A single-end read simulation using customized R script to check the mapping performance of illumina reads (150nt) over repetitve region; 2.
+Calculate the proportion of ABS containing count for qualify control)